oracle/pgql-lang/pages/pgql-1.3-spec.md

 ### Table aliases

-Vertex and edge tables can have aliases, which are used to provide unique names and can be used to define labels.
+A vertex or edge table can have an alias to provide a unique name for the table.
+If no alias is defined, then it default to the name of the underlying table.

 The syntax is: